fatih/cafetiere/Readme.md

 therefore it's not perfect and you will see definetly a lot thinks that doesn't make sense.
 However my plan was not to write the perfect code, I just wanted an app and learn the whole app ecosystem.

-For more information please look at the official website: [Cafetiere](http://labs.arsln.org/cafetiere/)